GraphQL vs REST: A Dialogue Between Frontend and Backend

 A pragmatic debate on data fetching, over-fetching, N+1 queries, and caching complexities.

-On one project โ a dashboard-heavy internal tool for a logistics company โ we started with REST.
-The main dashboard needed to display a user's profile, their recent shipments, the status of each shipment, and the warehouse associated with each one.
-Four different resources, three levels of nesting.
+On one project โ a dashboard for a logistics company, internal tool โ we started with REST.
+Main dashboard screen needed: the user's profile, their ten most recent shipments, status of each shipment, and the warehouse associated with each one.
+Four resources, three levels of nesting.

 // Frontend code to assemble the dashboard